Richard Gere

 A shot from the Primal Fear

-Another comedy melodrama by Harry Marshall, but this time with Julia Roberts - the Runaway Bride (1999), which involved many members of the acting and technical team of the Pretty Woman brought a new take-off in his career.
+Another romantic comedy by Garry Marshall, this time reuniting Gere with Julia Roberts in Runaway Bride (1999)—which brought together many cast and crew members from Pretty Woman—launched a new phase in his career.

 Richard Gere, Sharon Stone and Jennifer Morrison (Intersection).